 The IBEW continues its advocacy work of promoting and supporting women in not only the trades but all industries where our women work.
 Recently, we were able to hold our first in-person conference in two years – our 2021 IBEW Canadian Women’s Conference.
 The energy and enthusiasm that radiates from our sisters at gatherings and conferences is second to none.
 In addition to our sisters coming together for connection, growth and leadership development, male allies were also in attendance.
 They participated in a variety of workshops to help them better understand the issues women continue to face and how they can be better advocates and support them.

 Coast to Coast, our IBEW Local Unions are also continuing to build Local Union Women’s Committee’s so that our sisters can gather and discuss issues important to them and their respective industries, jobsites and provide peer-to-peer support.
-These committees have been actively involved in their communities and Local Unions in various capacities and I hope to see this trend continue to grow across the country.
+These committees have been actively involved in their communities and Local Unions in various capacities and we hope to see this trend continue to grow across the country.

-It is my desire that the IBEW in Canada double down our efforts to attract and retain more female members, and that can only happen with the positive support and recognition that we as an organization can provide to our current female members.
+It is our desire that the IBEW in Canada double down our efforts to attract and retain more female members, and that can only happen with the positive support and recognition that we as an organization can provide to our current female members.

 Please take the time on International Women’s Day and in the coming weeks and months ahead to thank our sisters of the IBEW and support them in their efforts to achieve their professional and committee goals within your Local Union.